Distances between probability distributions of different dimensions: -Divergence

 \section{$f$-Divergence}

-The most useful notion of distance on probability densities is sometimes not a metric.
+The most useful notion of distance on probability densities is often not a metric.
 Divergences are in general asymmetric and do not satisfy the triangle inequality.
 The Kullback--Leibler divergence \cite{KL1,KL2} is probably the best known example, ubiquitous in information theory, machine learning, and statistics.
-It has been used to characterize relative entropy in information systems \cite{Shannon1948Entropy}, to measure randomness in continuous time series \cite{von2009finding}, to quantify information gain in comparison of statistical models of inference \cite{Chaloner1995bayes}, among other things.
+It is used to characterize relative entropy in information systems \cite{Shannon1948Entropy}, to measure randomness in continuous time series \cite{von2009finding}, to quantify information gain in comparison of statistical models of inference \cite{Chaloner1995bayes}, among other things.

 The KL-divergence is a special limiting case of a R\'enyi divergence \cite{Renyi1961divergence}, which is in turn a special case of a vast generalization called the $f$-divergence \cite{Csi}. \begin{definition} Let $\mu ,\nu \in \M(\Omega)$ and $\mu $ be absolutely continuous with respect to $\nu $.
 For any convex function $f:\mathbb{R}\to \mathbb{R}$ with $f(1)=0$, the \emph{$f$-divergence} of $\mu $ from $\nu$ is